-3. Personal Vehicle Reimbursement-Damage to personal vehicles while used as authorized above for transporting students for school activities may be reimbursed by the District, in its discretion, provided the District's maximum reimbursement shall not exceed the deductible amount to a maximum deductible amount of five hundred dollars (\$500.00).
-No such reimbursement shall be provided where the employee is found to be liable in any degree for the damage to the personal vehicle.

-4. All transportation will be done in accordance with Board policy.
+- 3. Personal Vehicle Reimbursement-Damage to personal vehicles while used as authorized above for transporting students for school activities may be reimbursed by the District, in its discretion, provided the District's maximum reimbursement shall not exceed the deductible amount to a maximum deductible amount of five hundred dollars (\$500.00).
+No such reimbursement shall be provided where the employee is found to be liable in any degree for the damage to the personal vehicle. - 4.
+All transportation will be done in accordance with District's travel policy.
+Please refer to Job-Related Expenses in the following District policies: Board Doc 3440 and Board Doc 4440.

-3.23 Outside Employment
+1.3.23 Outside Employment

 Outside employment is defined as employment for compensation that is not within the duties and responsibilities of the employee's regular position with the school system.
-Personnel shall not be prohibited from holding employment outside the District as long as such employment does not interfere with assigned school duties as determined by the District.
-An employee will not perform any duties related to an outside job during regular business hours or for professional employees during the additional time that the responsibilities of the District's position require; nor will an employee use any District facilities, equipment or materials in performing outside work.
-When the periods of work are such that certain evenings, days or vacation periods are duty free, the employee may use such off-duty time for the purposes of non-school employment.
+Employees may hold employment outside the District as long as such employment does not interfere with assigned duties as determined by the District.
+Employees may not perform any duties related to an outside job during regular business hours or for professional employees during the additional time that the responsibilities of the District's position require; nor will an employee use any District facilities, equipment or materials in performing outside work.
+When the periods of work are such that certain evenings, days or vacation periods are duty free, the employee may use such off-duty time for the purposes of outside employment.

-3.24 Personal Appearance/Staff Dress Code
+1.3.24 Personal Appearance/Staff Dress Code

-District employees are judged not only by their service but also by their appearance.
-It is the District's expectation that every employee's appearance is consistent with the high standards we set for ourselves as a District.
+The District's goal is for every employee's appearance to be consistent with the high inclusive standards set for the District as a whole.
 The District expects that all employees are neat, clean, and wear appropriate dress for work that is in good taste and suitable for the job at hand.
 The District expects dress or attire from school employees that is not considered disruptive, inappropriate, or which adversely affects the educational atmosphere.
-At a minimum, staff is expected to follow the district student dress code policy.
+At a minimum, staff is expected to follow the District student dress code policy.

 The District requires buildings and grounds staff to wear uniforms provided by the school system.
 Appropriate safety gear shall also be worn by all employees at all times as deemed necessary.
-Any designated employees (e.g., custodial, cleaning, maintenance, food service), shall not wear open-toed or slip-on shoes during regular work hours.
+All designated employees (e.g., custodial, cleaning, maintenance, food service), shall wear appropriate footwear during regular work hours.